The Alumnae Association of Mount Holyoke College recognizes the unique accomplishments of alums through several distinguished awards.

 Mary Graham Davis Leadership Award

 Named in honor of Mary Graham Davis ’65, its first recipient, this award “will be presented to alums who have gone above and beyond routine volunteerism in order to advance the mutual interests of both Mount Holyoke College and the Alumnae Association.”
 The Davis Leadership Award recognizes inspired and visionary leadership that has helped strengthen both organizations, resulting in sustained, positive impact for alums, students, faculty and staff.
+Awarded beginning at the 50th reunion.
 Deadline for submission: July 31 prior to reunion year

 Awarded to an alum (or a group of alums) who has demonstrated innovative leadership in a single area of service or for a singular accomplishment that has stimulated significant positive impact.
 This award recognizes an alum who has identified an opportunity or need and has addressed it through a new initiative, program or collaboration.
 The work may be a one-time effort for a club, class, group, global region, the Alumnae Association, or the College.
 Awarded at any time starting two years after graduation and thereafter on a reunion cycle.
 Deadline for submission: July 31 prior to reunion year

 Professional and Non-MHC Volunteer Awards